alfeugds/adskipper/README.md

 # Youtube Ad Skipper

-Android App that skips Ads on Youtube.
-Never worry about clicking the annoying ads again!
+Android App that skips Video Ads on Youtube.
+Never worry about clicking Skip Button to skip annoying ads again!
 This app does it for you :)

 Youtube Ad Skipper does three things when you open the Youtube app:
-- Waits for Ads to appear;
+- Waits for Video Ads to appear;
 - When Ad appears, it mutes the media volume;
 - Clicks the <kbd>Skip Ad</kbd> button as soon as it appears and unmute the media volume.